 Year 7 & 8 Languages Other Than English (LOTE) – German

-In Years 7 and 8 each student is required to study German.
+In Years 7 and 8, each student is required to study German.

-The course aims to provide students with an introduction to Germany and its surrounding countries through learning about the language and culture.
+The course aims to provide students with an introduction to Germany and its surrounding countries through language and culture.
 Students will complete a range of writing, speaking and listening activities based on a variety of language themes.
 Themes studied include greetings and introductions, hobbies, animals, colours, numbers, seasons and family.
 Special attention is given to students speaking German in a range of contexts.

 Year 7 & 8 Art & Technology Program